YashaPushak/GPS/README.md

     python run_gps_worker.py --dbid 0 &
     python run_gps_worker.py --dbid 0 &

-it should take approximately 1 minute to run.
+It should take approximately 1 minute to run.
 GPS should be able to reduce the test error from approximately 49% to 1.5% for this scenario.

 # Instance File Format